 The good news?
 It doesn’t have to be.

-After helping dozens of organizations plan and execute successful redesigns, we’ve learned that the part most teams focus on last is the planning, which is actually the part that determines whether the project goes smoothly or spirals.
+After working with dozens of clients on website redesigns, we’ve seen a common pattern.
+Planning is often an afterthought, even though it’s what determines whether a project runs smoothly or spirals.
 A redesign doesn’t begin with wireframes or a homepage concept.
 It begins with alignment, clarity, and strategy.

 This guide breaks that process down step-by-step so you can lead your redesign with confidence, calm, and a plan that actually works.